luckycdev/housing/README.md

 - make unicode characters in house names appear on the same line
 - make site css look a bit nicer - also for the player and house pages (containers)
 - save all houses from a user to a cache so when you go to the player it shows all of their houses - check if it still exists before it shows it and if not remove from cache - might need to raise safe rate limit
+- make black house names have no text shadow